Susie Castillo: Personal life

 On October 7, 2006, Castillo married Matthew Leslie in a quiet ceremony in Ipswich, Massachusetts.
 The two met shortly after Castillo won Miss Massachusetts Teen USA, Leslie proposed to Castillo during an appearance on the talk show On-Air With Ryan Seacrest in April 2004, just prior to Castillo passing on her crown during the Miss USA 2004 pageant.
 During her spare time Castillo does volunteer work for HAWC (Help for Abused Women and Children), the Lawrence Girls Club and for the Latinas Against Sexual Assault.

 On April 27, 2011, Castillo issued a statement attacking the U.S. Transportation Security Administration (TSA), alleging that she had been groped and touched inappropriately four times during the enhanced pat-down.
 She released a blog post and video describing the experience, and created an online petition demanding an end to the "enhanced" pat-downs.

 Castillo is a vegan and posed nude for a PETA anti-fur campaign, stating that she had always loved animals.
 Castillo urges the beauty pageant industry to stop awarding fur coats as prizes while exposing animals to unnecessary torture "in the name of fashion".

+She was diagnosed with endometriosis; Castillo later discovered that her anti-Müllerian hormone levels had plummeted as a result of the procedure; Doctors informed her she had a 16% chance of conceiving even with in vitro fertilization.